Mortgage Q&A: “What is a conventional mortgage loan?”

 The FHA surged in popularity after the mortgage crisis all but wiped out subprime lending thanks to its low down payment and lenient aka low credit score requirements.

-In fact, many suggest that FHA lending essentially replaced subprime lending, though during the boom, it was quite the opposite.
-Nobody was interested in government loans because private, conventional lenders had the most attractive (yet risky) loan programs.
+In fact, many suggest that FHA lending essentially replaced subprime lending, though during the housing boom, it was quite the opposite.
+Nobody was interested in government loans because private, conventional lenders had the most attractive (aka risky and liberal) loan programs available.

-Another common and widely used government loan is the VA loan, which is backed by the Department of Veteran Affairs.
+Another common and widely used government home loan is the VA loan, which is backed by the Department of Veteran Affairs.
 As the name implies, it is reserved for military and their families, unlike the FHA, which any individual can use.

-Lastly, there is the USDA home loan program, which provides 100 percent financing on purchase mortgages to borrowers in rural neighborhoods throughout the country.
+Lastly, there is the USDA home loan program, which provides 100 percent financing (no minimum down payments) on purchase mortgages to borrowers in rural neighborhoods throughout the country.
 In that sense, it has a limited reach as well, making FHA loans the king of the govie loans.

-For the record, most mortgage lenders originate both conventional mortgage loans and government loans, though the government-share has increased markedly since the mortgage crisis got underway.
+For the record, most mortgage lenders and mortgage brokers originate both conventional mortgage loans and government loans, though the government-share has increased markedly since the mortgage crisis got underway.
 That’s because lenders like having an explicit government guarantee (in the way of insurance) if things go south again.

 However, as time goes by and things normalize, expect conventional mortgages to regain market share.
-This is especially true now that the FHA is increasing mortgage insurance premiums to shore up capital and avoid a government bailout.
+This is especially true now that the FHA is increasing mortgage insurance premiums to shore up capital and avoid another government bailout.